alemart/speedy-vision/README.md

 Speedy includes its own implementation of Promises, called SpeedyPromises.
 SpeedyPromises can interoperate with standard ES6 Promises and are based on the [Promises/A+ specification](https://promisesaplus.com).
 The main difference between SpeedyPromises and standard ES6 Promises is that, under certain circunstances, SpeedyPromises can be made to run faster than ES6 Promises.

-SpeedyPromises are specially beneficial when you have a chain of Promises.
+SpeedyPromises are specially beneficial when you have a chain of them.
 When (and if) their "turbocharged" mode is invoked, they will adopt a special (non-standard) behavior and skip the microtask queue when settling promises in a chain.
 This will save you a few milliseconds.
 While "a few milliseconds" doesn't sound much in terms of standard web development, for a real-time library such as Speedy it means a lot.
 Simply put, we're squeezing out performance.
 SpeedyPromises are used internally by the library.

 ##### Speedy.Promise